adam4321/CS-290_Web_Development/README.md

-# CS-290 Web Development
+# Oregon State University CS-290 Web Development

-Oregon State University computer science class on web development.
+Assignments for summer term 2019 web development at OSU.
 The class uses plain JavaScript on the front-end and Node, Express, Handlebars, and MySql on the server-side.